The True Purpose of Vacuum Pump Oil

 Clean oil is essential to a quick and efficient evacuation.
 Vacuum pump oil does more than just lubricate the internal components.
 Vacuum pump oil performs four functions; It seals, captures contaminants, lubricates and helps to cool the pump.
 Most importantly, Vacuum Pump oil is Sealing Oil and creates the seal necessary to perform in a deep vacuum.

 Several factors can influence how well the oil is performing these four tasks.
-Moisture, the level of contamination, and quality of the oil all have a direct affect on performance.
+Moisture, the level of contamination, and quality of the oil all have a direct effect on performance.
 Because of this it’s crucial to monitor the condition of the vacuum pump oil throughout the entire evacuation.
 Due to the nature of the evacuation process, oil contamination is greatest at the beginning of the evacuation.
 Leaving the pump running with dirty or wet oil will significantly increase the amount of time it takes to pull the system down.
 If the oil begins to change color from system contaminants or moisture it may be time to change the oil, changing the oil early and as needed leads to the fastest evacuation.

 Monitoring the condition of the vacuum pump oil becomes easier and more effective with vacuum pumps that feature on-the-fly oil changes.
 These pumps use oil cartridges instead of the traditional sump.
 The ability to change the oil as it becomes saturated with moisture and/or contaminants is crucial to achieving truly fast evacuation.